HopperLogger/HopperRender/README.md

   <img alt="install4" height="400px" src="https://github.com/HopperLogger/HopperRender/assets/121826818/9cbc1894-8ff3-410a-bd0d-2f9e785bcac3">
 </div>

 That's it!
-You can now play a video with MPC-HC/BE and HopperRender will interpolate it to 60fps.
+You can now play a video with MPC-HC/BE and HopperRender will interpolate it to 60fps or more.

 > Note: Do not move or delete the folder containing the HopperRender.dll file, otherwise the media player won't find it.